focustense/easymod/NPC Bundler/Backlog.md

 ## Near-term (0.9 / Beta)

-- Placeholder images for face mods without mugshots
 - Auto-save/auto-load profiles
 - Built-in BSA archiving
-- Convert from XeLibSharp to Mutagen
 - Build operations should output to app log
 - Secondary log (logfile) in case of program crashes
   - On crash detected, try to read and copy last bits of XEdit log